droos86/Project/README.md

 Overall, designing and developing Mood was a lot of fun and a great additional learning experience enabled by CS50.

-Apart from great resources for and the help from other Apple developers as well as help from the Stack Overflow community two special shoutouts go to:
-The people behind SQLite.swift
-Karin Prater for great youtube tutorials on using SwiftCharts
+Apart from great resources for and the help from other Apple developers as well as help from the Stack Overflow community two special shoutouts go to: The people behind SQLite.swift and Karin Prater for great youtube tutorials on using SwiftCharts.